 c. traditional publishing still considers itself the Board of Directors of the publishing world... but, consider this: no one, at least no one I've asked and I've asked a lot of people, looks to see who published a book before they buy it - your book needs to stand on its own, and you need to be its biggest fan... traditional publishers require it, you should also require it

 3. You need a cover designer.
 An editor.
 A proofreader.
 No, editor and proofreader are not the same.
 Not to mention, a beautifully designed cover.

 4. You need to be dedicated to the book.
 You can't start it, put it away for a bit, return to it, and think the content in it will be relevant.
 Things change overnight today.
 If you are determined (be determined, please) to write a book, do it.
 Consistently.

 5. You must begin marketing the book well before it's done and in print or made into an ebook.

 6. You must not believe friends and relatives when they say it's fantastic.
-Find a disinterested person to review it ahead of time, and demand she offer real feedback.
+Find a disinterested person or persons to review it ahead of time, and require honest, but not cruel, feedback.
 Take the feedback graciously.

 7. If you think you're going to make a million dollars or become an overnight best-selling sensation, put the pen away, turn the computer off and go buy a lottery ticket.
 Just saying.